-This paper is based on lectures and tutorials on aspects of Indian history, culture and literature taken during Michaelmas and Hilary Terms.
-It is examined at the end of Hilary Term in year 1.
+This paper is based on lectures and tutorials on aspects of Indian history, culture and literature taken during the first year.
+It is examined at the end of Trinity Term in year 1.
 The exam requires students to write four essays answering questions on topics in ancient Indian history, culture and literature.